-The areas are shown on Figure 14 and provide several benefits:
+The areas are shown on Figure 15 on page 24 and provide several benefits:

 - Delineation of open space areas along the northern campus edge.
-These open spaces are of three types: - Lands zoned as "Open Space/Recreation" by the City of Lakewood - o Lands with steep slopes along Garrison Springs - Lands that are zoned for Institutional development, but are not proposed for development under this master plan - Separation of the campus areas serving adult populations the western and central areas from the youth-serving facilities the CSTC area. - Recognition of the historic Fort Steilacoom facilities as a unique resource on the WSH campus grounds.
+These open spaces are of three types: - Lands zoned as "Open Space/Recreation" by the City of Lakewood - o Lands with steep slopes along Garrison Springs - Lands that are zoned for Institutional development, but are not proposed for development under this master plan - Separation of the campus areas serving adult populations the western and central areas from the youth-serving facilities at the CSTC area. - Recognition of the Pioneer Cemetery and historic Fort Steilacoom facilities as unique resources on the WSH campus grounds.

-Figure 16: Master Plan Development
+Figure 17: Master Plan Development